 St. Mary’s Church in Inistioge is a church in the center of the village.
 Part of this comes from the remains of an Augustinian monastery from the 13th century.
 The ruins of a 14th-century merchant’s house overlook a tree-lined square.
 With a small park where you can sit and admire the surroundings.
 On the rock above the river are the remains of the Norman mottos and Bailey Castle.

-And when you get tired of hiking and sightseeing, you can stop, eat and drink in one of the restaurants / cafes (including Circle of Friends, The Otter Bar, Old Schoolhouse Cafe) or in one of the atmospheric pubs (The Woodstock Arms, Lenihan’s and O’Donnell’s).
+And when you get tired of hiking and sightseeing.
+You can stop, eat and drink in one of the restaurants / cafes.
+Including Circle of Friends, The Otter Bar, Old Schoolhouse Cafe.
+Also in one of the atmospheric pubs The Woodstock Arms, Lenihan’s and O’Donnell’s.

 A walking tour of the village will take around 40 minutes, or maybe an hour without rushing.

-I stopped for a coffee and scone at Circle of Friends (named after the movie Circle of Friends) which is a cafe by day and a bakery by night, serving home-cooked food in cozy dining rooms in a charming old house.
+I stopped for a coffee and scone at Circle of Friends.
+This cafe is named after the movie Circle of Friends.
+It is a cafe by day and a bakery by night.
+They serving home-cooked food in cozy dining rooms in a charming old house.